Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated as good, with residents typically located 280 meters from the nearest transport stop.
-Service frequency averages 17 trips per day across all routes, equating to approximately 0 weekly trips per individual stop.
+Service frequency averages 17 trips per day across all routes, resulting in approximately 0 weekly trips per individual stop.

 Frequently Asked Questions - Transport